-- name: Name of the executor task. - pool-size: Number of executor threads per member for the executor. - durability: Number of backups in the cluster for the submitted task.
+- name: Name of the executor task. - statistics-enabled: Specifies whether the statistics gathering is enabled.
+If set to false, you cannot collect statistics. - pool-size: Number of executor threads per member for the executor.

+- durability: Number of backups in the cluster for the submitted task.
 Its default value is 1. - capacity: Executor's task queue capacity; the number of tasks this queue can hold. - split-brain-protection-ref: Name of the split-brain protection configuration that you want this Durable Executor Service to use.
 See the Split-Brain Protection for Durable Executor Service section.